OUR LOCATION:

 During the war Jack worked nights at the Wolseley in Birmingham (where he was apprenticed) to supplement his income from his 1st workshop in Nether Whitacre.

-He then ran Furnace End Garage near Nether Whitacre unitl 1954, Ken Miles worked for him in the 10 weeks or so before emigrating to the US..
+He then ran Furnace End Garage as previously mentioned near Nether Whitacre unitl 1954, Ken Miles worked for him in the 10 weeks or so before emigrating to the US..

 The above is a photo, circa 1955, of the garage at Dorridge - Jack with his back to the camera, a very young son Michael (aged 12 or so) & Rusty.